TomKellyGenetics/graphsim/README.md

 ## Usage

 Please see the vignettes for demonstrations of this package on examples of simple simulated networks and the reactome pathway TGF-&beta; receptor signaling activates SMADs (R-HSA-2173789).
-A manuscript with further details has been published in the
+An [article](https://doi.org/10.21105/joss.02161) with further details has been published in the
 _Journal of Open Source Software_.

 --------------------------------------------------